COSMIC-PopSynth/COSMIC/docs/pages/tutorials/adaptive/distributions.rst

 --------------------------------

-If you want to reuse a distribution across several parameter spaces — or simply refer to it by a memorable name — register it once with :func:`~cosmic.sample.stroopwafel.distributions.register`:
+If you want to reuse a distribution across several parameter spaces — or simply refer to it by a memorable name — you can register it once with :func:`~cosmic.sample.stroopwafel.distributions.register`.
+This then allows you to refer to it by name in any :class:`~cosmic.sample.stroopwafel.Parameter`:

 .. code-block:: python